-The Usage page in Twilio Console allows customers to review their Twilio project’s usage and spend history.
+The Usage page in Twilio Console allows customers to review their Twilio accounts’s usage and spend history.
 Here, customers are presented a number of options for reviewing their total and per-subaccount usage as well as product breakdowns and daily charges.
 This guide explains how to find and get started with the Usage page.

 Where is the Usage page?